Jackson County Library Services

 With more than 200 days of sunshine each year, Jackson County, Oregon is located midway between Portland and San Francisco.
 The region boasts beautiful valleys and mountain lakes, wineries, wild rivers, easy access to the Redwoods and coast, and cultural entertainment to rival big cities.

 Jackson County Library Services (JCLS) serves the 220,000 residents of Jackson County with 15 branches.
 The mission of the Jackson County Library District is to connect everyone to information, ideas, and each other.
 We provide a wide range of children’s, teen, and adult physical and electronic resources and collections as well as outreach services, including book talks for elementary and middle school students, services for homebound patrons, and outreach to childcare centers.
 Our ever-changing calendar of programs and events is diverse, including musical performances, lectures, art exhibits, classes, book groups, storytimes, and more.
+In 2021, JCLS adopted the 2022-2026 strategic plan.